Let’s get you startedSign in or create an account to view your personalized quotes.

 A standard HO-3 home insurance policy typically includes dwelling, personal property, and liability coverage.
 The average rate displayed here reflects a policy with the following coverage limits: $500,000 dwelling; $25,000 personal property; $300,000 personal liability; $30,000 loss of use; and a $1,000 deductible for medical payments to others.

 If you’re looking for an affordable homeowners insurance policy in Las Vegas, Travelers is a good option.
-It offers the cheapest average annual premiums by far, with homeowners paying $897 per year.
+It offers some of the cheapest average annual premiums.

 Besides affordable rates, Travelers also offers a handful of discounts to further reduce the cost of your home insurance.
-You can get a bundling discount for having multiple policies and discounts for installing certain protective devices, such as automatic water shut-offs or home security systems.
+You can get a bundling discount for having multiple policies, as well as discounts for installing certain protective devices, such as automatic water shut-offs or home security systems.

 Pros